California Artist Law

 Using a person’s likeness

 In general, you can’t use another person’s “likeness” for a commercial purpose without their permission.
-See more at our Guide to Marketing and Merchandising.
+See more at our Guide to Marketing Law.

 Rights of privacy

 There are also rights of privacy issues.
 There are 3 categories of privacy issues:

 - Intrusion: Individuals have a right to protection against unwarranted intrusion upon their solitude and private affairs

 - Public Disclosure: Individuals have a right to protection against the public disclosure of embarrassing facts about their private lives